immcantation/amulety/docs/usage.rst

 Custom Light Chain Selection
 =============================

 When using paired chains (``--chain HL``), AMULETY automatically selects the best light chain when multiple light chains exist for the same cell.
-By default, it uses the ``duplicate_count`` column, but you can specify a custom numeric column using the ``--selection-col`` parameter.
+By default, it uses the ``duplicate_count`` column, but you can specify a custom numeric column using the ``--duplicate-col`` parameter.
 The column must contain numeric values (integers or floats), and AMULETY selects the chain with the highest value.